-Learn about the park, take back your day, leave the concerns of navigating and parking behind, or have once-in-a-lifetime adventure all courtesy of these Yosemite experts.
+Learn about the park, leave the concerns of navigating and parking behind, and have a once-in-a-lifetime adventure, all courtesy of these Yosemite experts.

 Yosemite Valley is actually quite flat and bikeable.
 Pedestrians share the paved trails in many places, so be aware of your surroundings.
-360-degree views of Half Dome and Yosemite Falls are unrivaled on a bike unless you consider Yosemite's actual best mode of summer transportation: The raft.
+360degree views of Half Dome and Yosemite Falls are unrivaled on a bike unless you consider Yosemite's actual best mode of summer transportation: The raft.

 River raft rentals open in the valley when the water level, flow, and temperature make the conditions just right.
-Then revelers can make their in-person reservations one-day in advance.
-Then get ready for arguably, the world's best day of river float access on two miles of the Merced River in Yosemite Valley.
+Then, revelers can make their in-person reservations one day in advance.
+Get ready for arguably the world's best day of river float access on two miles of the Merced River in Yosemite Valley.